woojiahao/KotlinToDo/docs/firebase.md

 5. When asked to add the dependencies, you do not have to add them into the files, *but* you must navigate to `build.gradle` in the `app` folder and uncomment the last line.
 6. Restart the application to ensure that you have added Firebase support properly
+7. Navigate to the side bar and under `Develop`, expand the tab and click on `Database`
+8. Scroll to the point where you can see the text `Realtime Database` and click on `Create New Database`
+9. When given the choice of modes to set the Firebase account to, set it to `Test Mode`

 ## Storing Data
 We will need to store the notes we add to Firebase and later, retrieve them.